HL7/fhir-birthdefectsreporting-ig/fsh/ig-data/input/pagecontent/3_MustSupportDefinition.md

 For transmitting and receiving BDR Profiles, Must Support on any profile data element SHALL be interpreted as follows:

-* Data Providers SHALL be capable of populating all data elements.
+* Data Providers SHALL be capable of populating all Must Support data elements and SHALL populate any given elements when the appropriate information is known.
 * Data Recipients SHALL be capable of processing resource instances containing the data elements without generating an error or causing the application to fail.
 * In situations where information on a particular data element is not present and the reason for absence is unknown, Data Providers SHALL NOT include the data elements in the resource instance returned as part of the query results.
 * Data Recipients SHALL interpret missing data elements within resource instances as data not present in the Data Provider's system.